sigamani/ai_synonym_api/README.md

 - Generate 10 synonyms for any valid input word using OpenAI GPT-4.
 - Rank synonyms based on their semantic similarity to the input word using cosine similarity of embeddings.
 - Provides a clean and user-friendly RESTful API.
-- Robust error handling for invalid inputs and API failures.
+- Error handling for invalid inputs and API failures.
 - Asynchronous processing for high performance.

 ---